The kids have always traveled well, and this trip was no exception. They were fantastic.

 On Thursday morning, we drove down to Gatlinburg for breakfast at the Pancake Pantry.

 After a great breakfast, we headed back to Pigeon Forge to hit Dollywood for the day.
-The kids had a great time riding rides.

 We saw the magic show that we saw almost 15 years ago.
 It was the trip that Kelsey, who was close to AB’s age at the time, got one of the “raccoon” toys they use in the show.
 AB got called up on stage and that was fun, too.